Princess Anne Was a Real Pleasure to Shoot!

 She was very polite, asking me where I would like her to stand or sit, as we visited various residents of the home.
 The 45-50 minutes that it took were just a blur and before I knew it, we were watching her flame red helicopter leaving the playing field of the local school!

-Since then and back in 2010, I was fortunate enough to photograph Princess Anne’s brother HRH Prince Andrew when he visited a local engineering firm in Weymouth, Dorset.
+Since then and back in 2010, I was fortunate enough to photograph the brother of Princess Anne HRH Prince Andrew when he visited a local engineering firm in Weymouth, Dorset.

 I treated the shoot as I would a wedding by doing a full reccie visit prior to the shoot and checked the lighting at all of the points where I would be photographing the Duke.